micro/go-micro/README.md

 Go Micro is a pluggable RPC framework for distributed systems development.

-The **Micro** philosophy is sane defaults with a pluggable architecture.
+The **micro** philosophy is sane defaults with a pluggable architecture.
 We provide defaults to get you started quickly but everything can be easily swapped out.
 It comes with built in support for {json,proto}-rpc encoding, consul or multicast dns for service discovery, http for communication and random hashed client side load balancing.

-Everything in go-micro is **pluggable**.
-You can find and contribute to plugins at [github.com/micro/go-plugins](https://github.com/micro/go-plugins).
+Plugins are available at [github.com/micro/go-plugins](https://github.com/micro/go-plugins).

 Follow us on [Twitter](https://twitter.com/microhq) or join the [Slack](http://slack.micro.mu/) community.